kwiamwis/aalenia/potapps/utilities.md

 ```
 You may instead choose to initiate the mod each server session by running `/InitiateAalenianUtilities` remotely.
 The Aalenian Controller works by running this command internally on spawn.
 ## Configuration
-Run `/au` in-game to access a configuration and documentation interface.
+Run `/AalenianUtilities` or `/AU` in-game to access a configuration and documentation interface.
 ## Chat Commands
 Commands are either *unrestricted*, *optionally unrestricted*, or *restricted*.
 * Unrestricted commands are always available to every player